accelazh/accelazh.github.io/_posts/2021-02-24-Searching-And-Evaluating-EC-Schemas.md

   * The schema can determine to drop less important fragment instances or entire fragments, become __long or short__, given capacity needs, or for less important data types, and transition needs.

-  * __Heterogenous instances__.
+  * __Heterogeneous instances__.
 Fragment instances & their replicas can be in different format, e.g. row-format OLTP vs columnar-format OLAP (TiDB TiFlash).
 (Also different media, count, placement, etc.)

   * The synchronization __quorum__ of different replicas can be different, e.g. plain replication, raft/paxos replication, private offloading to public cloud, eventual consistency, memory caching + dedup, witness nodes for tail latency, Dynamo read N+1 out of 2N+1, etc.